 Having received numerous choreographic commissions, awards and professional recognitions, Martha has performed and presented her work internationally.
 One review

 described her work as “intelligently conceived… quirky, with shrewd, robust humor.”

 Engaging communities with exuberant play and thoughtful rigor, Martha has taught in a broad spectrum of populations, from incarcerated youth and adults to public school teachers and students, from senior adults to dance professionals.
 Empowerment

 through dance is the fundamental mission guiding every creative project she produces.

-Currently, Martha am using movement to interact with and respond to collected, found, and gifted materials.
-In this process she sees her work as a crusade unraveling unconscious prejudices and attitudes held in the body, like racism and the patriarchy.
+Currently, Martha is using embodied movement to interact with and respond to collected, found, and gifted clothing materials.
+In this process she sees her work as a crusade, unraveling unconscious prejudices and attitudes held in the body.